faranalytics/streams-logger/README.md

 In order to implement a `Transform`, extend the `streams-logger.Transform` class and pass a `stream.Transform` implementation to the super's constructor.

-For example, the following implementation will convert a numeric string to a number.
+For example, the following `StringToNumber` implementation will convert a numeric string to a number.

 > NB: `writableObjectMode` and `readableObjectMode` are both set to true; hence, the object modes should reflect the inputs and outputs of your `Transform`.